Updated June 2, 2026

 What Is Narrative Debt and Why Does It Compound?

 Answer: Narrative debt is the widening gap between an executive's real expertise and their visible public authority.
-Like financial debt, it compounds—every quarter you stay silent, competitors publish, AI models train on their words instead of yours, and the cost of catching up rises exponentially.
+Like financial debt, it tends to compound—each quarter you stay silent, competitors keep publishing, AI models train on their words instead of yours, and the cost of catching up can rise steadily.

 Most senior executives carry more knowledge than they've ever externalized.
 They've led transformations, navigated downturns, built teams, and developed frameworks that live entirely inside their heads or locked in internal slide decks.
 That unshared expertise is narrative debt—a liability that quietly accumulates interest while you're focused on running the business.